ChenNed/Awesome-DL-Information-Cascades-Modeling/README.md

 # Paper List of Deep Learning-based Information Diffusion Prediction

-Contributed by [Cheng Yang](https://scholar.google.com/citations?user=OlLjVUcAAAAJ&hl=en) from School of Computer Science, Beijing University of Posts and Telecommunications.
+Contributed by [Xueqin Chen](https://scholar.google.com/citations?user=6F-iHFsAAAAJ&hl=zh-CN) from University of Electronic Science and Technology of China (UESTC) and Leiden University.

 ## 2020
 1. **Joint Learning of User Representation with Diffusion Sequence and Network Structure.**